pubky/pkdns/cli/sample/README.md

 - `pkarr.zone` is a dns zone file without the SOA record.
 The SOA record is optional.

 Publish the records by pointing to the seed and zone files.

+> ⚠️ The mainline DHT will take some minutes to propagate your changes.
+In the meantime, pkdns might return a mix of old and new packages.
+This is normal.

 ```bash
 $ ./pkdns-cli publish seed.txt pkarr.zone